cloudfakers/zuul/README.md

 Prerequisites
 -------------

-The IRC bot is implemented using [Circus](https://github.com/nacx/circus).
-It needs to be compiled and installed before building Zuul.
+The IRC bot is implemented using the [Circus](https://github.com/nacx/circus) frametowk.
+You can download and install it followign the instructions in its README.

 Compiling
 ---------